-How did we begin?
+How did Cell EXPLORERS begin?

 Cell EXPLORERS was started as a pilot outreach project in February 2012 by Dr. Muriel Grenon, a research scientist in the School of Natural Sciences, in collaboration with Barry McGuire, a 5th class teacher at Galway Educate Together NS.
 The project was supported by the NUI Galway/Student's Union EXPLORE Innovation initiative.

 In 2015 Cell EXPLORERS was granted a two year SFI Discover Award and support from the Galway University Foundation to continue its outreach efforts throughout County Galway and to expand nationally.
 Cell EXPLORERS receives continued support from the College of Science, the School of Natural Sciences and from the Discipline of Biochemistry (our home!) of NUI Galway as well as the Galway Science and Technology Festival and Forum.

 You can find out more about all the Cell EXLORERS teams on the Our Teams page.
 The new teams have and will continue to bring hands-on Cell EXPLORERS activities to schools in their localities, starting with the Fantastic DNA school roadshow for senior cycle primary school children.
-It is hoped to continue the expansion of the Cell EXPLORERS model to further national research and education institutions, to create a science outreach network that can share activities, learnings and ideas and one that can engage areas in Ireland that are currently poorly serviced by science outreach efforts.
+We hope by establishing and maintaining this community of practice that we can share activities, learnings and ideas and engage areas in Ireland that are currently poorly serviced by science outreach efforts.